Mohamed Morsi: November 2012 declaration

 Though the declaration's language had not been altered, Morsi agreed to limit the scope of the decree to "sovereign matters" following four days of opposition protests and the resignation of several senior advisers.
 Morsi's spokesman said an agreement, reached with top judicial authorities, would leave most of the president's actions subject to review by the courts, but preserve his power to protect the Constituent Assembly from being dissolved by the courts before it had finished its work.
 President Morsi also agreed there would be no further retrials of former officials under Hosni Mubarak, unless new evidence was presented.

 On 1 December 2012, the Constituent Assembly handed the draft constitution to Morsi, who announced that a constitutional referendum would be held on 15 December 2012.

 On 4 December 2012, Morsi left his presidential palace after a number of protesters broke through police cordons around the palace, with some climbing atop an armored police vehicle and waving flags.

 On 8 December 2012, Morsi annulled his decree that had expanded his presidential authority and removed judicial review of his decrees, an Islamist official said, but added that the effects of that declaration would stand.
 A constitutional referendum was still planned for 15 December.
 George Isaac of the Constitution Party said that Morsi's declaration did not offer anything new, the National Salvation Front rejected it as an attempt to save face, and the 6 April Movement and Gamal Fahmi of the Egyptian Journalists Syndicate said the new declaration failed to address the "fundamental" problem of the nature of the Assembly that was tasked with drafting the constitution.

 Foreign policy

-Personnel

 Khaled al-Qazzaz was the secretary on foreign relations from 2012 to 2013 in the Morsi government.

+Morsi hosted the Islamic summit in Cairo, with the participation of 57 leaders from Muslim nations.
+The statement urged a "substantial dialogue" between the Syrian government and the Syrian opposition to bring an end to the Syrian civil war.

+Morsi bestowed upon Ekmeleddin İhsanoğlu, the Secretary-General of the Organisation of Islamic Cooperation (OIC), the Order of the Nile, which is Egypt's most prestigious state award.

+China

+Morsi sought to strengthen ties with China to diversify Egypt's international partnerships beyond traditional Western allies.
+Facing economic challenges and political isolation from the U.S. and Europe, Morsi's government viewed China as a source of investment, infrastructure development, and diplomatic leverage.
+Egypt aimed to balance its relationships with global powers, engaging China in sectors like energy and transportation while maintaining its longstanding U.S. ties.
+This pivot reflected desire for greater autonomy and economic stability.
+Morsi cited China's economic development as a model for Egypt, noting how it had transformed from a developing nation into a global power.